top of page

 I purchased a parcel lot in Unit 1 and was assessed a transfer fee?
 Why?

-Effective August 1, 2005, Aloha Estates began charging a $25 transfer on parcel lot property sales for Unit 1 lots (roads 1-6), whether the property went through escrow or the sale transaction was conducted privately.
+The current transfer fee is $100.
+(August 1, 2005, Aloha Estates began charging a $25 transfer on parcel lot property sales for Unit 1 lots (roads 1-6), whether the property went through escrow or the sale transaction was conducted privately.)

 What's going on with the disrepair of Mauna Loa Drive?